LucasDelfino92/morrowindsharp/main.md

   - [X] 00 Core
   - [X] 01 Clouds textures
   - [X] 03 Weather particles replacer
+- Go to your **Morrowind\Data Files** folder and delete **XE Sky Variations.esp**.
+This MGE XE plugin randomizes the sky colour and sunrise/sunset every day.
+However, it is no longer needed with Watch the Skies.

 [**Weather Adjuster**](https://www.nexusmods.com/morrowind/mods/46816)
 Visual weather editor which allows for user-made presets.
 Required for the configuration preset we will install later.